 Be sure to obtain a tentative final ticket count from the release leads and leave some wiggle room to avoid accuracy issues.
 For example, if 1123 issues and enhancements are completed, you could say “more than 1000” or “1000+”.
 This gives you some room.
 The media will likely use this figure, so it’s important it holds up.

-You will likely be coordinating directly with the design team throughout the release.
-For the GA post, you will obtain the jazz artist a few days prior to the release date and work with the design team to obtain relevant artwork.
-Do not add the art to the Google Doc.
-Instead, draft an intro paragraph and share it with Josepha for approval or someone she designates.
+For the GA post, you will obtain the jazz artist a few days before the release date and work with design folks to obtain relevant artwork.
+Do not add the art or the name to the Google Doc.
+Instead, draft an intro paragraph and share it with project leadership (Josepha) for approval or someone she designates.

-A day before the ship date, move the doc to the CMS and set up all the metadata, upload the images to the media library, format, and proofread.
-Then you’ll share a public preview with the release squad for final feedback.
+A day before the ship date, move the doc to the CMS, set up all the metadata, upload the images to the media library, format, and proofread.
+Then, you’ll share a public preview with the release squad for final feedback.

-During the release party, turn off the public preview and update the draft.
+During the release party, turn off the public preview and update the draft in the CMS.
 Then add in the jazz artist info and image(s).
 You are now ready to ship!

-For this announcement, change the post author to the release lead (in 6.3, that was Matías Ventura; in prior releases, it was Matt Mullenweg.)
+For this announcement, change the post author to the release lead (in 6.4, that was Josepha; in prior releases, it was Matt Mullenweg.)

-Finally, you’ll want to share the announcement code from the CMS in the #Polyglots channel.
-See the section entitled “Polyglots” below for more information.
+Finally, you should share the announcement code from the CMS in the #Polyglots channel.
+See the section entitled “Polyglots” below.

 These announcements require less preparation and follow a fairly consistent template.
 Minor releases typically have RC announcements you can assist with, published on the Making WordPress Core blog, while the actual release announcements occur on the main news blog.